adopted girl

 I Don't Have Your Eyes

 There is a Chinese belief that an invisible, indestructible red thread connects people who are destined to be together.
 Such is the premise of this intriguing story about a childless king and queen who are full of sorrow.
 Despondent, they seek out the help of a magic peddler who make their string visible to the eye.
 They follow it across land and sea, and with each mile, their despair lessons.
-Eventually they reach a small village and are led to a newborn baby who is meant to be adopted by them.
-Highly unique and touching story especially for children adopted from a different country.
+Eventually they reach a small village and are led to a newborn baby who is meant to belong them.

 The Red Blanket